Intersecting with Eternity

 ‘Cultural exhaustion, political inertia, the perverse yearning for some violent crisis that might break the deadlock and reinvigorate the state: these themes, so familiar to us right now, were favorites of Cavafy,’ notes Daniel Mendelsohn below.
 These same themes also run through contemporary Chinese discourse (see The Threnody of Tedium).
 Cavafy’s poem ‘Waiting for the Barbarians’ addresses history on the edge today just as it will continue to resonate with readers in long distant unsettled times.

-As Laurie Anderson says when in her incantation of Cavafy’s poem:
+As Laurie Anderson says in her incantation-like reading of Cavafy’s poem:

 those people were a kind of solution